elliot-wilson/poly-glot/README.md

 * Generate and display 7 unique letters
 * Allow users to spell and submit words by typing or clicking on the letters
-* Check whether each word meets general critera (4+ letters, contains "key" letter, no extra letters)
+* Check whether each word meets general criteria (4+ letters, contains "key" letter, no extra letters)
 * Check whether each word is in the dictionary

 ### Additional features